pasangpythondiary/FVFold/README.md

 _Note_: Using `--renumber` option will send your antibody to the [AbNum server](http://www.bioinf.org.uk/abs/abnum/).

 ## To predict fv structure of antibody
 Put fasta files in pred folder inside data folder.
-Note the fasta file must contain >:H and >:L for indicating heaving and light chain
+Note the fasta file must contain >:H and >:L for indicating heavy and light chain
 ```
 python predict.py –renumber
 ```